onceCWJ/FCDNet/README.md

 ```
 **Note:** _The reason for the voluntary withdrawal of our paper from Neural Networks, after it was accepted, was due to a dispute over the order of authors.
 This withdrawal is unrelated to the content of the paper itself._

-}

-Note: The reason for the voluntary withdrawal of our paper from Neural Networks, after it was accepted, was due to a dispute over the order of authors.
-This withdrawal is unrelated to the content of the paper itself.